 Whatever else you do, try to keep your sense of humor out of couch-potato mode.
 If laughter and fun try to slack off when you're under stress,

-yank them back onto the job.
+yank them back on the job.
 Without those two, certain challenges—whether or not related to aging—can take you down fast and hard.
 (Guess how I know this.)

 But laughter tends to be a great antidote, so keep the yucks going as much as you can.
-Should you find yourself somewhat isolated for whatever reason, try to access funny movies when/if you can, and also audio or visual clips of comedians you've enjoyed in the past or people you find funny now.
-You may find such diversions far more effective than you expect during the hard times.
+Should you find yourself somewhat isolated for whatever reason, maybe you can access funny movies and also audio or visual clips of comedians you've enjoyed in the past or people you find funny now.
+You might find such diversions far more effective than you expect during the hard times.
 Or, to put this another way, laughter can often help us hang in strongly enough to "fight another day."

 then putting it into effect.

-BUT—if you're looking at something big, complex, or simply ugly, mean, or nasty, ask yourself a couple of questions first:
+BUT—if you're looking at something big, complex, or simply ugly, mean, or nasty, perhaps ask yourself a couple of questions first: